Eschatologue/CM_wiki/docs/equipment/consumeables/casting-unit.md

 ## Function

-Casting Units act as compact spell storage devices, effectively serving as miniature spellcasters.
-They come preloaded with spells, have their own spell slots, and include some form of conduit or mechanism to channel and cast the stored magic.
-However, a proficient spellcaster is still required to initially prepare and load the spells.
+Casting Units act as portable spell storage devices.
+They hold spells, come with limited charges, and can cast magic through built-in mechanisms.
+A spellcaster must prepare and load spells into them.
+Despite their function, they aren't inherently magical unless modified.

-Despite their magical function, Casting Units themselves are not inherently magical.
-They remain mundane unless imbued with additional magic or modified to grant magical properties.

 ## Mechanics

-Casting Units allow preloaded spell casting.
-Each unit holds a limited number of charges, which are consumed when casting a spell.
-The unit’s rarity and design determine the number of charges and the maximum spell level it can store.
+Each Casting Unit holds a set number of charges and has a maximum spell level it can store, depending on its rarity.

-### Casting Spells Using Casting Units
+### Using Casting Units

-Casting a spell from a Casting Unit follows these rules:

-**Casting Time:** The spell's casting time follows the standard rules for that spell (Action, Bonus Action, Reaction, etc.).
+:material-timer: **Casting Time:** Follows the normal casting time of the stored spell (Action, Bonus Action, Reaction).

-**Concentration:** If the spell requires Concentration, the user must maintain Concentration after the spell is cast.
+:spell-concentration: **Concentration:** If the spell requires Concentration, the user must maintain it.

-**Bonus to Hit and Save DC:** Spells cast from a Casting Unit use the unit’s bonus to hit (for attack rolls) and Save DC (for spells requiring saving throws).
-The user's spellcasting ability modifier is not applied, even if they have one.
+::material-target-variant:: **Bonus to Hit and Save DC:** Spells use the unit's bonus to hit and Save DC.
+The user’s own spellcasting ability isn’t applied.

-Unless stated otherwise, Casting Units follow the same mechanics as Spell Scrolls.

-### Storing Spells in Casting Units
+### Storing Spells

-Unlike spell scrolls, Casting Units can store multiple spells.
-The rules are as follows:

-**Spell Level Limits:** A Casting Unit can store spells up to a certain level, based on its rarity.
-The unit cannot store or cast spells higher than its level limit.
+:material-inbox-full: **Spell Limits:** A unit can only store spells up to its rarity's max level.

-**Memory Capacity:** Memory Capacity refers to how many spells a unit can store.
-A spell occupies a number of memory equals to 1 + its spell level.
-A stored cantrip counts as a level 0 spell for this purpose.
+:material-memory: **Memory Capacity:** A unit can store spells based on its capacity.
+Spells take up space equal to 1 + their level.
+Cantrips count as level 0 spells.

-**Total Charges:** Total Charges indicate how many times the unit can be used before it needs to be recharged.
-Casting a spell expends charges equal to 1 + the spell's level.
-Cantrips use 1 charge.
-Spells cannot be upcast, even if there are additional charges available.

-**Storing Spells & Restoring Charges:** To store a spell, a creature must have the spell prepared or known and can store it in the Casting Unit as part of a Long Rest.
-To restore charges, a creature must expend spell slots, regaining charges equal to the level of the slot expended.

-A Casting Unit’s Max Spell Level, Memory Capacity, and Total Charges are capped based on its rarity.
+:material-battery-high: **Charges:** Casting a spell uses 1 charge plus its spell level.
+Cantrips use 1 charges.

+### Reloading and Recharging

+:material-folder-download: **Store Spells:** A spellcaster can load or change the spells it prepares or know into the unit during a Long Rest.
+:material-battery-charging-10: **Recharge:** Spend spell slots to restore charges (1 charge per spell slot level).

 ##### Casting Unit Table